VardanKaramyan/maze/README.md

 ## Description

-Maze Game is a simple web-based game where players navigate through a maze to reach the goal.
+Maze Game is a simple web-based game where players navigate through a maze using the WASD keys to reach the goal.

 ## Features